-electoral areas, Lake Country and Peachland.
-Invasive insects are those that are responsibility of property owners to take all action necessary to prevent their responsibilities for those who have dogs, including licencing fees, impound fees for dogs that are found, as well as fines for violating various regulations.
-Through property from becoming infested - and, if it does become infested, to take all the service, residents obtain dog licences, report stray, lost and found dogs, and report dogs that may be dangerous, unlicensed, unwanted or improperly controlled.
+All jurisdictions within the RDCO participate in the Dog Control Service.
+The region has a Responsible Dog Ownership Bylaw that outlines regulations and responsibilities for those who have dogs, including licencing fees, impound fees for dogs that are found, as well as fines for violating various regulations.
+Through the service, residents obtain dog licences, report stray, lost and found dogs, and report dogs that may be dangerous, unlicensed, unwanted or improperly controlled.
 As noted earlier, the Regional District has several Dog Control Officers, and a Dispatch/Pound Keeper that assist with service operations.